 Coordination and collaboration with stakeholders assure that low-income households have access to LIHEAP when and how they need it most.
 Collaboration also leverages the skills, resources, and advocacy of those outside of LIHEAP necessary to assist low-income households in terms of energy needs.

 Public participation is required in the development and approval of the annual LIHEAP Model State Plan (2605(b)(12)).
-Additionally, the statute requires that grantees work with relevant stakeholders to provide outreach to clients and coordinate services (2605(b)(3) and 2605(b)(4)).
+Additionally, the statute requires that grant recipients work with relevant stakeholders to provide outreach to clients and coordinate services (2605(b)(3) and 2605(b)(4)).

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.